VolumeZero/ptero-bot/README.md

 - apiKey is required for any node-related actions, including node status embeds.
 More actions may be added in the future that require this key but their use will likely be intended for panel owners only.

+- MANAGER_EMBED_UPDATE_INTERVAL can be set as low as 1 second if just you or very few others will be using the bot.
+Higher values are recommended for larger bots to avoid hitting rate limits.

 ## 📚 Documentation

 - Offical documentation is not yet available.
 Please refer to the source code and this readme for guidance.